KarinaJadia/Other-Projects/README.md

 decimal-numbers.py - Takes user input and either converts to or from binary or hexadecimal depending on which they select, using my little algorithm.
 Uses lists and a little math.

-bad-calculator.py - As the name implies, it is a really ugly janky calculator.
+bad-calculator.py - As the name implies, it is a really janky calculator.
 I had to make a calculator using classes to model composition, aggregation, and inheritance so I made this.
 It does get the right answer when the inputs are perfect, but if you try to trick it with inoperable inputs it will just break.
+Does work when used correctly though, which is nice.